Youth Transitions Support Pilot Program

-The pilot program, offers work 'tasters' that include workplace tours, industry guest speakers and conversations with people from various industries
+The pilot program offers work ‘tasters’ that include workplace tours, industry guest speakers and conversations with people from various organisations.

 - links with employers